THE GREAT COMMISSION

 Notice in the following passage the emphasis on the sovereignty of the Spirit:

-As they ministered to the Lord, and fasted, the Holy Ghost said, Separate me Barnabas and Saul for the work whereunto I have called them.
+As they ministered to the Lord and fasted, the Holy Spirit said, “Now separate to Me Barnabas and Saul for the work to which I have called them.”
 (Acts 13:2)

 Barnabas and Saul were ministering to the Lord.
 All true gifts and ministries operate as the disciple ministers to the Lord.
 Until we minister to the Lord and hear from Him we may be seeking to do God’s work in our own fleshly ambition and presumption.

-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:12)

 The accent is on diversity.
 What if the human body were all nose, all eyes, all feet, all hands, and there were no other part?
 The body cannot be built up until all the gifts and ministries are operating—and they all operate to build the Body.
 That is their purpose according to the Scripture.

-If the whole body were an eye, where were the hearing?
-If the whole were hearing, where were the smelling?
+If the whole body were an eye, where would be the hearing?
+If the whole were hearing, where would be the smelling?
 (I Corinthians 12:17)

 Each disciple is to seek God until he understands where he fits in the Body.
 There is no member of the Body of Christ that does not have a role to play in the bringing of the Body to maturity.

-Nay, much more those members of the body, which seem to be more feeble, are necessary: (I Corinthians 12:22)
+No, much rather, those members of the body which seem to be weaker are necessary.
+(I Corinthians 12:22)

 There is a great variety of gifts and ministries in the Body of Christ and each one is necessary for the building up of the members of the Body to full stature.
 We discover our role in the Church as we present our body a living sacrifice to the Lord.